YousafShahid/NJ-Public-Solar/index.md

 Solar Photovoltaic (PV) Installations by County in New Jersey acquired from NJGIN open data portal Source: [PV Installations ](https://njogis-newjersey.opendata.arcgis.com/datasets/e3366d6efe9b4b3286db54d63c41ef6a_15/explore), This data set provides information on total installed solar PV capacity by each county.
 This has been useful to spatially analyze solar energy generation in comparison to total energy consumption.
 The initial observed unit was Kilowatt (KW) which we have converted into MegaWatt (MW).The data was initially in csv format which was aggregated with NJ counties shape file for mapping purposes.
 The data set was converted into EPSG 3424 for mapping purposes.
 The data has no missing or null values.
 The data set was recently updated on 6/21/2023.

 Municipal Energy Use in New Jersey acquired from NJGIN open data portal Source: [Municipal Energy Use ](https://njogis-newjersey.opendata.arcgis.com/maps/c7fac4b6308749f2baa94e87fe4be22e), This data set provides annual energy consumption for the municipalities of New Jersey.
 From this data, we have calculated county-wise spot energy consumption from annual energy consumption for comaprison with installed solar capacity.
 The unit of measurement was initially KiloWatt (KW) which for our analysis is converted into MegaWatt (WM).The data was initially in CSV format which was aggregated with NJ counties shape file for mapping purposes.
+The data set was recently updated on 2/7/2023.

 New Jersey Community Solar PV Projects acquired from NJGIN open data portal Source: [Community Solar](https://njogis-newjersey.opendata.arcgis.com/datasets/dfa1235ba73b4ff999cc6500647b45a6_26/explore), This data set has been utilized to map community solar projects and provide information for future potential opportunities for solar growth projects.
 The data was aggregated with NJ counties shape file for mapping purposes.
 The data was spatially joined from point to ploygon with NJ counties shape file for static mapping for NJ community solar projects.
-Missing values were shaded with // on the map.
+Missing values were shaded with // on the map. he data set was recently updated on 3/6/2023.

 Population and income data sets have been acquired  from acs survey through census API Source: [CENSUS](https://www.census.gov/programs-surveys/acs/data.html).
 These data sets have been used to calculate solar generation per 10,000 residents and energy consumption per 10,000 residents.
 Income per capita is used to conclude the energy consumption trend between counties.
+Data is from acs year 2019.